manvel-khnkoyan/express-message/README.md

 ### Handler

-For a complex project you can use separate handler and then use it in main app.
+For a complex project you can create separate handlers then use them from app.

 ```javascript
 // ***